UX design trends for 2023

 1. The continued rise of voice interfaces

-While the use of voice assistants and smart speakers is growing slowly, the trend for the coming years is definitely upward – research from Insider Intelligence suggests almost half the US population will use them by 2026.
+While the use of voice assistants and smart speakers is growing slowly, the trend for the coming years is upward – research from Insider Intelligence suggests almost half the US population will use them by 2026

 With this proliferation of smart speakers and other voice-activated devices, we’ll likely see more companies incorporating voice user interfaces (VUIs) into their products and services.
-This will require UX designers to consider how to design effective and intuitive voice experiences.
+This incorporation of VUIs will require UX designers to consider how to design effective and intuitive voice experiences.

 Along these lines, Sam McGraw, CEO of Design Hub, says: